rashadatjou/google-ima-sdk-xc/README.md

 # Unofficial Combined Google IMA SDK iOS and tvOS

-This is a project adds suppot for multiplatform XCFramework, Swift Package and CocoaPods to the Google Interactive Media Ads (IMA) SDK.
+This is a project adds support for multi-platform XCFramework, Swift Package and CocoaPods to the Google Interactive Media Ads (IMA) SDK.

 ## Checksum